 The two Academy-wide statements report the Academy's net position and how they have changed.
-Net position - the difference between the Academy's assets and liabilities, is one way to measure the Academy's financial health or position.
+Net position - the difference between the Academy's assets and liabilities is one way to measure the Academy's financial health or position.

-- Over time, increases or decreases in the Academy's net position is an indicator of whether its financial position is improving or deteriorating, respectively. - To assess the overall health of the Academy, you need to consider additional non-financial factors such as changes in the Academy's enrollment, the condition of school buildings and other facilities, and the Academy's ability to be competitive with other public school academies and area school districts.
+- Properties of the Academy's net position is an indicator of whether its financial position is improving or deteriorating, respectively. - To assess the overall health of the Academy, you need to consider additional non-financial factors such as changes in the Academy's enrollment, the condition of school buildings and other facilities, and the Academy's ability to be competitive with other public school academies and area school districts.